ItsJeanem/ItsJeanem/README.md

 ## 🚀 About Me
-I'm a student in application and web development and i'm passionate about solving real-world problems with code.
+I'm a student in application and web development, i'm passionate about solving real-world problems with code.